carblue/acos5/info/card_initialization/README.md

 The catch-22 with ACS tool card initialization is, that any (Security Environment) SE-file (which provides information i.a. about how to do PIN verification) is readable only after PIN verification has been completed.

-Note, that the philosophy of OpenSC is to have free access (reading always allowed or SM constraints satisfiable without any PIN entry) to PKCS#15 directory file EF.DIR and PKCS#15 object directory file EF.ODF and to all what they point to.
+Note, that the philosophy of OpenSC is to have free reading access (reading always allowed or SM (Secure Messaging) constraints satisfiable without any PIN entry) to PKCS#15 directory file EF.DIR and PKCS#15 object directory file EF.ODF and to all what they point to.
 Also to EF.TokenInfo.
-The driver requires free access to all SE-files.
+The driver requires free reading access to all SE-files.

 OpenSC in general has provisions for card initialization, but I didn't implement this (so far, and havn't made up my mind if I ever will do).<br>